kristeehan/photo-metadata-extractor/README.md

-        imageUrl="" // Leave empty if an image file is provided metaDataPosition="top-right" // Position of the metadata overlay (e.g., "top-left", "top-right", etc.) showOnClick={true} // Set to true to show metadata on click, false for hover metaDataCallback={handleMetaDataCallback} // Callback function to handle extracted metadata metaDataNotToDisplay={["Make", "Model"]} // Specify metadata keys to exclude from display />
+        imageUrl="" // Leave empty if an image file is provided metaDataPosition="top-right" // Position of the metadata overlay (e.g., "top-left", "top-right", etc.) showOnClick={true} // Set to true to show metadata on click, false for hover hideMetaData={false} // Set to true to hide the metadata UI (no icon or metadata list) metaDataCallback={handleMetaDataCallback} // Callback function to handle extracted metadata metaDataNotToDisplay={["Make", "Model"]} // Specify metadata keys to exclude from display />